 For the previous reasons, it is very important to have a good employment contract, which a legal counselor can help you set up and navigate.
 And, its not that expensive especially in comparison with North America or Europe.

-Colombian Wisdom for Business: El ojo del amo engorda el buey.
+Colombian Wisdom for Business or Investment in Colombia: El ojo del amo engorda el buey.
 Si eres propietario de un negocio, para verlo crecer debes estar presente y hacerte cargo. / The eye of the master fattens the ox.
 If you are the owner of a business, to see it grow you must be present and take charge.